earlejam/effective-java-notes/README.md

 - Varargs are a "leaky abstraction"; array is visible
 - Heap pollution occurs when a variable of a parameterized type refers to an object that is not of that type
-- It is unsafe to store a value in a generic carargs array parameter
+- It is unsafe to store a value in a generic varargs array parameter
 - The @SafeVarargs annotation constitutes a promise by the author of a method that it's typesafe
 - Safe means the method doesn't store anything into the varargs array (overwrite) and doesn't allow an array reference to escape
 - It is unsafe to give another method access to a generic varargs parameter array (with two exceptions)